coneda/konstant/README.md

 A simple continuous integration server with a web UI, that allows you to implement a continuous delivery setup.

-Konstant is build with ruby and comes as a ruby gem.
+Konstant is built with ruby and comes as a ruby gem.

 ## Installation